Skip to main content

 Where does the program take place?
 Does tuition cover lodging?

-The MFA Film program takes place on the main campus of University of Georgia in Athens, GA.
-While the residency in Athens is not required, it is highly recommended to meet the demands of rigorous production requirements.
+The MFA Film program takes place on the main campus of University of Georgia in Athens, GA and Studio Production Learning Center for two years.
+While the residency in Athens is not required, it is highly recommended to meet the demands of rigorous academic and production requirements.

 Housing cost is not covered by tuition and fees.
 Students are responsible for securing their own housing.
 Read about Athens housing: Off-campus Living Guide & On-campus housing